ytakefuji/img2csv/README.md

 # imgresize.py for resizing image files to image files with the same width and height.

+imgresize.py is used to resize an image file to an image file of the same width and height.

 $ python imgresize.py size=128 sdir="./photo" ddir="./newphoto"

+size of width=height, source directory and destination directory must be given to imgresize.py